shaneholloman/fabric/patterns/write_essay/system.md

 You don't have to learn programming, though.
 If you're wondering what counts as technology, it includes practically everything you could describe using the words "make" or "build."
 So welding would count, or making clothes, or making videos.
 Whatever you're most interested in.
 The critical distinction is whether you're producing or just consuming.
 Are you writing computer games, or just playing them?
 That's the cutoff.

 Steve Jobs, the founder of Apple, spent time when he was a teenager studying calligraphy — the sort of beautiful writing that you see in medieval manuscripts.
 No one, including him, thought that this would help him in his career.
 He was just doing it because he was interested in it.
 But it turned out to help him a lot.
-The computer that made Apple really big, the Macintosh, came out at just the moment when computers got powerful enough to make letters like the ones in printed books instead of the computery-looking letters you see in 8 bit games.
+The computer that made Apple really big, the Macintosh, came out at just the moment when computers got powerful enough to make letters like the ones in printed books instead of the computer-looking letters you see in 8 bit games.
 Apple destroyed everyone else at this, and one reason was that Steve was one of the few people in the computer business who really got graphic design.

 Don't feel like your projects have to be serious.
 They can be as frivolous as you like, so long as you're building things you're excited about.
 Probably 90% of programmers start out building games.
 They and their friends like to play games.
 So they build the kind of things they and their friends want.
 And that's exactly what you should be doing at 15 if you want to start a startup one day.